Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Sci-Net

 \subsection{Sci-Net Architecture}

-The proposed Sci-Net model shown in Figure~{\ref{modelfig}} adapts conventional UNet encoder-decoder architecture~\cite{unet} with the following changes to suit the purpose of this research: \begin{enumerate}[label=(\alph*)] \item replace the encoder with a more powerful yet light-weight feature extractor from the RegNet Family; specifically, we used $RegNetY-1.6GF$.
-RegNets claims to perform similar to their Efficient-Net counterparts while being $3$x to $5$x times faster.
+In this subsection, we provide a detailed description of the proposed Sci-Net model architecture and illustrate the role of the modifications that we apply to deliver ultimate performance.
+The proposed Sci-Net model shown in Figure~{\ref{modelfig}} adapts conventional UNet encoder-decoder architecture~\cite{unet} with the following modifications:

+\begin{enumerate}[label=(\alph*)] \item Replacing the encoder with a more powerful yet light-weight feature extractor from the RegNet Family ($RegNetY-1.6GF$).
+RegNets have similar performance to their Efficient-Net counterparts while being $3$x to $5$x times faster.

-\item integrate Dense ASPP block to extract multi-scale representation from the features of the last encoder stage.
-Dense ASPP output features are the input to the first decoder block.
+\item Integration of a Dense ASPP block to extract multi-scale representation from the features of the last encoder stage.
+The output features of Dense ASPP are the input to the first decoder block.
 We used the following rates ($3,6,12,18$) for the dilated blocks, and we set the output channels to $256$ for each block.
 When concatenated, the multi-scale representations alone are a total of $256 \times 4 = 1024$ channels, and the initial feature maps contain $888$ channels.

-\item substitute last $3\times3$ convolution of a kernel stride $= 2$ in the $5$-th encoder stage, with a dilated convolution of a low atrous rate $= 2$ and kernel stride $= 1$ to prevent downsampling of features produced by stage $5$ and thus the output stride remains equal to $16$ instead of $32$.
-This modification preserves a sufficiently good spatial resolution at the Dense ASPP input. \item Finally, no upsampling is applied at the first decoder block as both stages $4$ and $5$ feature maps have the exact spatial resolution. \end{enumerate}
+\item Substitution of the last $3\times3$ convolution in the $5$-th encoder that has a kernel stride $= 2$, with a dilated convolution of a low atrous rate $= 2$ and kernel stride $= 1$ to avoid down-sampling of stage $5$ features.
+And thus, the output stride becomes equal to $16$ instead of $32$.
+This modification preserves a sufficiently good spatial resolution at the Dense ASPP input. \item No up-sampling is applied at the first decoder block as both stages $4$ and $5$ feature maps have the exact same spatial resolution. \end{enumerate}

-Each decoder block comprises two 3x3 convolutions with a stride equal to 1 followed by a 2x upsampling bilinear interpolation.
+Each decoder block comprises two 3x3 convolutions with a stride equal to 1 followed by a 2x up-sampling bilinear interpolation.